realm/realm-js/contrib/guide-memory-leaks.md

 ## Everything else ...

-Majority of our code is C++ code wrapping the Realm Object Store to expose object and property access.
+The majority of our code is C++ code wrapping the Realm Object Store to expose object and property access.
 This is probably the part of our repository most ripe for memory leaks.

 ### Running a Node.js script or React Native App (attaching with Instruments for macOS)

 Instruments can either attach to a running process (on the host or a simulator) or you can "Choose Target ..." to have Instruments start and run the app (making it possible to attach from the beginning).

 An advantage is that it provides a great GUI.
-Disadvantage is that it cannot attach to all processes (ex Android process running in a simulator) and that it's only available on macOS.
+Disadvantage is that it cannot attach to all processes (e.g., Android process running in a simulator) and that it's only available on macOS.

 ### Running a Node.js script (taking heap snapshots with Google Performance Tools)